 反り Sori: muzori

 柄長 Tsuka: 3 sun 2 bu 5 rin (98mm)

 帽子/鋩子 Boshi: ko-maru

 中心/茎 Nakago: futsu, kuri-jiri, one mekugi-ana, signed near the tip

 拵 Koshirae: chisagatana, issaku (with the addition of four antique parts)

 Material: Reclaimed carriage spring steel, Edo-period gold and shakudo nanako fuchi, antique brass koiguchi and Showa-era zouheitou o-seppa, ocean-salvaged iron spike, copper bus bar, brass doorplate, buffalo horn, Hounoki, leather, natural urushi and tea leaves

-**Please note that in order to preserve the patina and texture of the antique components involved in this mounting there will be minor scuffs, variations in colour, and other indications of their story over the centuries.
+**Please note that in order to preserve the patina and texture of the antique components involved in this mounting there may be minor damage, scuffs, variations in colour, and other indications of their stories over the centuries.